Transcript: Pink Juice with Green Foam

 That’s why it’s better to blend the whole thing up.
 I call it my pink juice, but it’s not really juice at all; it’s whole fruit.
 Nothing taken away or filtered out.
 Comes out to be about 12 calories—25 times fewer calories, with at least 8 times more phytonutrient nutrition.

-When I make it with frozen cherries with the juice of a whole lemon thrown in I call it my red juice.
+When I make it with dark red frozen cherries with the juice of a whole lemon thrown in, I call it my red juice.

 The only thing healthier than berries?
-Dark green leafies, so for extra credit add some fresh mint leaves.
-Gives it a weird looking green foam on top, but then you’re chugging down berries and greens, then two healthiest things on the planet.
+Dark green leafies.
+So for extra credit add some fresh mint leaves.
+Gives it this weird-looking green foam on top, but then you’re chugging down greens and berries—the two healthiest things on the planet.